-Many have viewed the current enforcement of immigration laws as well as the difficulty in starting a business and obtaining a work permit might fade as it has in past years.
-This current enforcement has lasted much longer than before and is more likely than not going to continue into the future.
-You will have to take this into consideration if you have any long terms plans for Thailand be this personal or for business.
+Many have viewed the current enforcement of immigration laws as well as the difficulty in starting a business.
+This and obtaining a work permit might fade as it has in past years.
+This current enforcement has lasted much longer than before.
+This and is more likely than not going to continue into the future.
+You will have to take this into consideration if you have any long terms plans for Thailand.
+Be this personal or for business.

 The laws in Thailand are always changing and they change with very little notice.
 Plan your future in Thailand carefully and consider all your options before you put everything into one place.
 Take legal advice for a qualified Thai lawyer and speak to expats in Thailand to consider what to do next.